“We liked this story! But it seems like editing it would be a lot of effort, you know?”

 “Just to clarify, when we said we ‘loved’ your story we meant, like, the way we love our grandmothers’ stories.”

 “Your manuscript is perfect.
 We remember thinking to ourselves last week in bed, If only we could read the perfect story.
 Then we rolled over and read your manuscript and thought, Holy shit.
 It’s right here, in our beds.
 How did we get so lucky?
 That said, we’re a little concerned that if we accept it, you’ll see our whole editorial process.
 We can only offer two contributor copies, and the contract is kind of embarrassing.
 So we’re gonna have to pass.
-We hope you understand that your now perfect manuscript won’t be tainted by publication.”
+We hope you understand that your perfect manuscript cannot be tainted by publication.”

 “Which was your piece again?
 We get 20,000 submissions a year, sorry!
 Hard to keep them all straight.”